fracpete/python-weka-wrapper/doc/source/flow.rst

 The following *source* actors are available:

+ * **CombineStorage** expands storage items in a format string and forwards the generated string
  * **DataGenerator** outputs artificial data
  * **FileSupplier** outputs predefined file names
  * **ForLoop** outputs integer tokens as defined by the loop setup (min, max, step)